 The only thing that could perfect such a wondrously simple salad is a light herby vinaigrette… and maybe a pretty plate.

-- Grill The Peaches: Preheat the grill to a high heat and cut the fruit into wedges.
+- Grill The Peaches: Preheat the grill to high heat and cut the fruit into wedges.
 Drizzle the peaches with olive oil and sprinkle with salt, then place on the grill, once it is hot.
 Grilling the peaches elevates their sweetness with a light smoky note.

-- Trim The Watercress Stems: Once you trim the bundles of watercress, arrange the watercress on a platter.
+- Trim The Watercress Stems: Once you trim the bundles of watercress, arrange the watercress leaves on a platter.
 Then distribute the peaches evenly throughout the greens, along with the toasted southern pecans, and cool creamy goat cheese.

 - Make The Dressing: Mix together olive oil, balsamic vinegar, honey, and basil in a small bowl.
 Then salt and pepper to taste.